 Frost your cake once cooled and then you’re ready to dig in!
 Be sure to watch the video HERE on how I like to easily frost the top.

-- The pumpkin bars can be made up to 3-4 days in advance.
+- The pumpkin bars can be made up to 3 days in advance.
 Wrap tightly with plastic wrap and store in the fridge until needed.
-Frost as normal.
+Frost right before serving if making longer than 24 hours in advance.

 - The cream cheese frosting can also be made 1-2 days in advance and kept in an airtight container in the fridge until needed.
 Make sure to sit out on the counter for 30 minutes prior to the frosting to let come to room temp - it will be easier to spread out evenly on the cake.

-- If you are wanting to make the cake way in advance - make according to the recipe and let cool completely.
+- If you are wanting to make the cake more than 3 days in advance - make it according to the recipe and let cool completely.
 Wrap tightly in the sheet pan with plastic wrap 3 times - making sure it is sealed tight - this is super important so it will prevent freezer burn!
 Store in the freezer for up to 3 months.
 The day before you want to eat it, remove from the freezer and place it in the fridge.
 This will help it thaw slowly and not create moisture on your cake.
+Frost before serving.

 - Overnight Pumpkin Cinnamon Rolls